 Finis Jhung: Dancers in the black & white Hollywood musicals of the early 40s

 Dance Mogul: Were your parents supportive of your passion?

 Finis Jhung: YES

-Dance Mogul: How were you able discipline yourself enough to learn the art form of ballet to the point were now you can innovate it?
+Dance Mogul: How were you able to discipline yourself enough to learn the art form of ballet to the point where now you can innovate it?

 Finis Jhung: I went through several bad stages as a performer, falling all over the stage when I had to perform double tours.
 I couldn’t fix them and was terrified, especially when I had to do them eight times a week for eight months as a dancer in FLOWER DRUM SONG on Broadway and the road.
 And when I joined The San Francisco Ballet and performed in THE NUTCRACKER I still had trouble and froze like a deer in the headlights.
 Those frightening stage experiences have always motivated me to try to find better ways to teach so that my students wouldn’t have to suffer what I did.

 First starring role as the Prince in the King & I at the U of U Summer Festival 1956